 3. PLAN AHEAD

-Figure out the key milestones you need to hit in your application process, and put together a calendar with what needs to happen when.
+Figure out the key milestones you need to hit in your application process, then put together a calendar with what needs to happen when.
 Start with the application deadline and then work backward.
 Consider:

 - Do you need to schedule and prepare for entrance exams?
 If so, find out when the tests are offered and how long it takes to process your results.